royashbrook/royashbrook.github.io/_posts/2010-05-26-top-10-best-logparser-links-plus-a-bonus-7.md

 - http://www.hmailserver.com/forum/viewtopic.php?f=7&t=11792

-    This forum thread has a batch file someone uses to get stats daily I believe or on demand, I like it just because it shows something someone else thought they wanted to see every day. =P
+    This forum thread has a batch file someone uses to get stats daily I believe or on demand, I like it just because it shows something someone else thought they wanted to see every day. 😛

 - http://www.patents.com/log-parser-20040254919.html